-Bone-forming osteoblasts (OBs) and bone-resorbing osteoclasts (OCs) control normal bone metabolism (1).
-Remarkable bone tissue self-regenerating ability is maintained throughout adulthood to a certain degree which, in case of injury, enables return to a completely functional, pre-injury state (2).
-However, high degradation rate of bone tissue and, at the same time, decreased production of new bone, leads to bone loss (1).
-Bone mass declines and bone microarchitecture weakens with aging so that, in advanced age, bone resorption rate surpasses bone formation rate (3).
-Besides aging, other systematic factors, such as disease or obesity, also have the influence on bone healing and regeneration (4).
+Bone-forming osteoblasts (OBs) and boneresorbing osteoclasts (OCs) control normal bone metabolism (1).
+Remarkable bone tissue selfregenerating ability is maintained throughout adulthood to a certain degree which, in case of injury, enables the return to a completely functional, pre-injury state (2).
+However, a high rate of bone tissue degradation and decreased production of new bone lead to bone loss (1).
+Bone mass declines and bone microarchitecture weakens with ageing so that, in advanced age, the bone resorption rate surpasses the bone formation rate (3).
+Besides ageing, other systemic factors, such as disease and/or obesity, also have an influence on bone healing and regeneration (4).
 Moreover, traumas, multiple fractures, infections and tumor removal cause large defects that cannot be healed spontaneously (5).